-Here are some ways to promote your student's fine and visual motor skills over this extended spring break:
+Here are some ways to promote your student's fine motor, visual motor, and self-regulation skills over this extended spring break:

-- Engage in activities that promote finger isolation and hand strength - See attached handouts - Participate in activities that promote visual motor skills, such as: - I Spy with a Twist (see handout)

-- Hidden Picture Finds - o Puzzles - Encourage participation in activities that require bilateral coordination - o See attached handout - Engage in conversation about feelings and perspectives of others: - o The Zones of Regulation visual is a helpful way to check in with our feelings - o Discuss the way our behaviors make other people feel - Using the terminology from the We Thinkers! social thinking curriculum is helpful with this - When handling a difficult or stressful situation, try these calming strategies: - Deep Breathing Techniques (see attachment) - o Deep pressure input through hugs and gentle head or hand squeezes - Taking a break in a calm quiet space - Taking a movement break (e.g. take a walk outside, do a simple scavenger hunt, build a fort, dance to music, etc.)
+- Engage in activities that promote finger isolation and hand strength See attached handouts - Participate in activities that promote visual motor skills, such as: - o I Spy with a Twist (see handout) - Hidden Picture Finds - o Puzzles - Encourage participation in activities that require bilateral coordination - o See attached handout - Engage in conversation about feelings and perspectives of others: - o The Zones of Regulation visual is a helpful way to check in with our feelings - Discuss the way our behaviors make other people feel - Using the terminology from the We Thinkers! social thinking curriculum that we use at school will be helpful for this - When handling a difficult or stressful situation, try these calming strategies: - o Deep Breathing Techniques (see attachment) - Deep pressure input through hugs and gentle head or hand squeezes - o Taking a break in a calm quiet space - Taking a movement break (e.g. take a walk outside, do a simple scavenger hunt, build a fort, dance to music, etc.)